typescript-eslint/typescript-eslint/docs/linting/typed-linting/Monorepos.md

 ## One root `tsconfig.json`

-If you only have one `tsconfig.json` file _and_ its `include` paths include all the files you'd like to lint, you can directly use it with typescript-eslint without further configuration.
+If you only have one `tsconfig.json` file _and_ its `include` paths include all the files you'd like to lint, you can directly use it with TypeScript-ESLint without further configuration.

 If its `include` paths cannot include all files to be linted, we suggest creating a new config called `tsconfig.eslint.json`, that looks something like this: